HotskyTrotsky/TFB-sub-mod-for-TFG/README.md

 -changes to Hungary and Romania focus tree that allows some focuses to continue even if requirements are not met

 -Made changes to fuel consumption of infantry and support companies that were made in TFB to fix the issue with no training without fuel (this is a TFB change)

+Patch 4 (for now... no pun intended):

+-Czech tanks are not able to be converted (this applied only to light tanks not being upgradable)